aaryamanmehta/CS187/README.md

 My code for the assigned projects of CS187, a course that introduces and develops methods for designing and implementing abstract data types using Java.
 Project overviews taken from the instructions provided by the professor, as well as the grade I received on each project, is provided below.

-Note that the exact code that I have written would be under the TODO sections of each project.
+Note that the majority of code that I have written would be under the TODO sections of each project, though there are helper methods and classes that are not under the TODOs.

 ## Project 1 - Getting Started